Karluks: Mongol era

-In 1211 a Mongol detachment under the command of Qubilai Noyon appeared in the northern part of Jetisu.
+In 1211, a Mongol detachment under the command of Qubilai Noyon appeared in the northern part of Jetisu.
 Karluk Arslan Khan, probably the son of Arslan khan and brother of Mamdu khan, killed the Khitan governor of Kayalik and proclaimed his loyalty to Genghis Khan.
 The Collection of Annals records that Genghis Khan removed his title from Karluk Arslan Khan: "Let your name be Sartaktai", i.e. Sart, said the sovereign.

 After the absorption of the Kara-Khanid Khanate by the Chagatai Khanate, the ethnonym Karluk became rarely used.
-The Karluk language was the primary basis for the later lingua franca of the Chagatai Khanate and Central Asia under the Timurid dynasty.
-It is therefore designated by linguists and historians as the Chagatai language, but its contemporaries, such as Timur and Babur, simply called it Turki.
+The Karluk language was the primary basis for the later lingua franca of the Chagatai Khanate and Central Asia under the Timurid dynasty, from which it carried on to dominate Central Asia as the Timurid Empire, and later the Mughal Empire in South Asia.
+It is therefore designated by linguists and historians as the Chagatai language, but its contemporaries, such as Timur and Babur, simply called it Turki or in several occasions, as Turcoman.
+The Chagatai Karluk culture survived even after the Kipchak Shaybanid conquest of Transoxiana and establishment of the Khanate of Bukhara, in which the Uzbek Shaybanids and later Janids also got assimilated, turning the Khanate of Bukhara from its Kipchak origin to a Karluk-dominated one.

 Genetics

 A genetic study published in Nature in May 2018 examined the remains of two Karluk males buried at Butakty in the Tian Shan between 800 AD and 1000 AD.
 One male carried the paternal haplogroup J2a and the maternal haplogroup A, while the other carried the maternal haplogroup F1b1e.

 In another study of nine Karluk individual samples from an archaeological site in Tajikistan.
 The researchers found that all of the nine samples belonged to the special lineage, L-M20.

-A genetic study published in Science Advances in March 2021 examined the remain of Karluk male.
+A genetic study published in Science Advances in March 2021 examined the remains of a Karluk male.
 The Karluk male carried the paternal haplogroup C2 and the maternal haplogroup D4.